processing/p5.js-web-editor/developer_docs/testing.md

 Some tests throw errors if a part of the client-side code tries to make an API call or AJAX request.
 Our solution to this is to use the [Mock Service Worker library](https://mswjs.io/) to mock the API requests by intercepting requests on the network level [[2]](#References).
 It can handle API calls and return appropriate data (you can see what shape of data gets returned by looking through the server files).
 There is some test data available in the ``client/testData/testServerResponse.js`` file, but you may need to edit the file to add a new json response if an appropriate one doesn't exist already.
 The example code below sets up a server to respond to a GET request at ``/exampleendpoint`` by returning ``{data: foo}`` You can see it in the context of a test [in the SketchList.test.jsx file](../client/modules/IDE/components/SketchList.test.jsx).

+There's a longer explaination of the benefits of ``msw`` in [this article by Kent C Dodds](https://kentcdodds.com/blog/stop-mocking-fetch).

 ```js
 // setup for the msw
 const server = setupServer(